torqueforge/POODNYC-2016/outline.md

 * Are you proud or embarrassed about your code?
 * Did you finish? (your solution is too complicated)
 * Is your code understandable (would it pass the inebriation test?)
+* How many different kinds of verse?
+* How do they differ?
 * Is this solution more complicated or simpler than the previous one?
 * How did you decide what code to write?
 (I saw a pattern and I went there.
 What if you don’t see a pattern?)
 * What force drove you to make these decisions?